of the savannah let's say all the big things all the small things i'm sorry would you uh can you wait a minute i will close the window.

 And therefore, you have to have moral theories that don't involve themselves in self-contradiction.

-And therefore, things like these lockdowns and mandates and so on, which were the initiation of the use of force, will have bad outcomes, and this is my prediction.
+the initiation of the use of force will have bad outcomes, as is my prediction.

-And of course, it turned out to be the case.
+And, of course, it turned out to be the case.

 So, sorry, that's a very brief sprint through it, but hopefully that makes sense.

-Of course, I am very familiar with your series on the philosophy and with the Descartes as well.
+Of course, I am very familiar with your series on the philosophy and with Descartes as well.

-But I thank you for basically doing my work for me.
+I will try not to digress since you explained them so well, but I thank you for basically doing my work for me.

 You are presenting like frameworks or resolutions.

-You have this camera and you can zoom in to basic principles, or you can zoom out a little into a human scale.
+you have this camera and you can zoom in to basic principles or you can zoom out a little into human scale and on both scales, there is consistency.

-And this consistency is identity.
+And this consistency is identity, it's reality, it's virtue, it's logic.

-And if a person wants to be a good philosopher, a good thinker, then he has to be able to find this reality, to read it correctly, or find where someone deviates from reality on multiple resolutions, the most granular, and then zoom out a little, find where is UPB on that level.
+And if a person wants to be a good philosopher, a good thinker then he has to be able to find this reality to read it correctly or find where someone deviates from reality on multiple resolutions the most granular and then zoom out a little find where is UPB on that level there is UPB there is logic on all levels on all levels of reality so this zoom out exercise is like going up and

 And each level must be mastered.